15 June 2025

 Skyline Film

-Casablanca will be screened there on 4th May.
-Arguably the greatest (and surely the most quotable) Hollywood movie of all time, it had a theatrical rerelease in 2023.
+Arguably the greatest (and surely the most quotable) Hollywood movie of all time, Casablanca had a theatrical rerelease in 2023.
 It was previously shown at the Scala in 2018, at Bangkok Screening Room in 2016, and (in 35mm) at the Lido in 2007.
+Previous Skyline movies have included Pulp Fiction, Annie Hall, and Singin’ in the Rain, all of which — along with Casablanca — are among Dateline Bangkok’s 100 greatest films.

 02 April 2025